nickmvincent/you-geo-see/README.md

 # You-Geo-See, or the analysis code for "Measuring the Importance of User-Generated Content to Search Engines"
 This is the analysis code for the paper.
 This code is archival at this point and unlikely to undergo active development.
 We may slightly re-organize the code/files before the conference, but otherwise this will likely remain mostly static.

+The data collection code is a fork of SerpScrap by user ecoron and lives here: https://github.com/nickmvincent/SerpScrap.

 The data used for analyses is checked into this repo, in `dbs/`.
 Some of the scripts also save a copy in `csvs/` for even easier reading (in case you just want to check something out in a text editor quickly).

-The analysis is in analysis.py and the code that runs experiments is in main.py.
+The analysis is in `analysis.py` and the code that runs experiments is in `main.py` (requires forked SerpScrap library).

+As mentioned in the paper, you may also want to consider using a headless browser-based scraping software.
+For instance, see https://github.com/NikolaiT/se-scraper.

 In addition to providing automated processing of key components of the SERP (e.g. the links, their position, and their destination) our software is also designed to save the raw HTML of the SERPs.
-This allowed for more detailed human verficiation, i.e. we make sure that the representation of each SERP in the database matches how a human interprets the SERP.
+This allowed for more detailed human verification, i.e. we make sure that the representation of each SERP in the database matches how a human interprets the SERP.
 This is an important feature, as there is no guarantee that SERPs will keep the same content format or styles, which the software uses to distinguish different types of results.
-Therefore, it is important that human validation is performed when exploring new queries or after substantial time has passed, even after the software has been extensively validated for other queries.”
+Therefore, it is important that human validation is performed when exploring new queries or after substantial time has passed, even after the software has been extensively validated for other queries.

 # Notes for potential readers
 Before doing any scraping, please consider reading through the following resources relating to algorthmic auditing: